-As entry-level practitioners, students are capable of delivering social services in a manner that is consistent with the values (social justice, the dignity and worth of the person, the importance of human relationships, integrity, competence, human rights, and scientific inquiry) and ethics of the social work profession.
-Ultimately, students recognize their responsibility to continue their professional growth and development in research and the incorporation of the latest technologies in their practice.
+As entry-level practitioners, students will be prepared and capable of delivering social services in a manner that is consistent with the values (social justice, dignity and worth of the person, the importance of human relationships, integrity, competence, human rights, and scientific inquiry) and ethics of the social work profession.
+Ultimately, students will be able to recognize their responsibility to continue their professional growth and development in research, generalist practice and incorporating the latest technologies to enhance social work practice endeavors.

-Building on a strong liberal arts base, the program provides quality professional educational experiences in partnerships with a wide variety of community agencies and organizations throughout the Central and Southern Virginia area.
+Building on a strong liberal arts base, the program is to provide quality professional educational experiences in partnerships with a wide variety of community agencies and organizations.
 The Department is committed to serving culturally and economically diverse students, including first-generation as well as those coming to the university from their first two years in the community colleges in the region, and from four-year institutions as well.

-- Prepare students to be culturally aware and knowledgeable generalist social work professionals with a demonstrated commitment to social, economic and environmental justice in an ever-changing global society, especially in the central and southern Virginia region.
+- Culturally aware and knowledgeable generalist social work professionals with a demonstrated commitment to social, economic and environmental justice in an ever-changing global society, especially in the central and southern Virginia regions;

-- Prepare students to be able to facilitate and provide community advocacy and service to diverse populations-at-risk in urban, suburban and rural settings, including surrounding military base communities.
+- Generalist level social work professionals who are imbued to facilitate and provide community advocacy and service to diverse populations-at-risk in urban, suburban and rural settings, including surrounding military base communities;

-- Prepare students to think critically and be able to integrate social work knowledge, values, practice skills, social policy and the research process to ethical social work practice with an emphasis on addressing the needs of central and southern Virginia residents;
+- Critical thinkers who are able to integrate social work knowledge, values, practice skills, social policy and the research process to provide ethical social work practice with an emphasis on addressing the needs of central and southern Virginia geographical residents;

 Program Core Competencies